kojix2/RDatasets/README.md

 Bug reports and pull requests are welcome on GitHub at https://github.com/kojix2/rdatasets.

 ## License
 GPL-3.
-See the documents below.
+See the documents below for more details.
 - https://github.com/vincentarelbundock/Rdatasets#license
 - https://github.com/johnmyleswhite/RDatasets.jl#licensing-and-intellectual-property